MehmoodGhazanwy/Anesthiology-Examination-Preparation/README.md

     4. Yes, because the leakage current is greater than 5 mA
     5. Yes, because the leakage current is greater than 10 mA.

     Answer -> (option 4 ) Yes, because the leakage current is greater than 5 mA
+    *** Explanation ***
+    The leakage current due to the extension cords will be given by Ohm’s law, I = E/ Z,
+    where I is current in amperes, E is voltage in volts, and Z is impedance in ohms.
+    In this circuit, since the only contribution to impedance is capacitive reactance, the potential leakage current is 6.8 mA at 120 V. Since the typical line isolation monitor will alarm when the potential leakage current is above 5 mA, the line isolation monitor will indeed alarm

 8. #### In ord er to perform a meta-analysis, a researcher
     1. must show significance at a very high probability level (e.g., p < 0.001)